Stairway to Heaven: The Story of Jacob's Ladder

 Jacob’s ladder is the name given to the stairway that appears in the dream of the Biblical Patriarch Jacob.
 But the ladder has also come to symbolize a connection between Earth and Heaven (or the cosmos), as well as the history of mankind, in which the steps of the ladder represent the succession of kingdoms that have ruled the world.

-Jacob’s dream occurred during Jacob’s flight from his twin brother, Esau, who intended to kill him.
+Jacob’s dream occurred during his flight from his twin brother, Esau, who intended to kill him.
 In this dream, Jacob saw a ladder (or in some translations, a stairway) that connected heaven to earth.
 Additionally, Jacob is said to have seen God at the top of the ladder, and also angels, who were ascending and descending this structure.
-The story of Jacob’s Ladder may be found in the Book of Genesis.
+The story of Jacob’s Ladder is in the Book of Genesis.

 Esau Selling His Birthright (painting circa 1627 by Hendrick ter Brugghen) ( Public Domain )

 Jacob arrived at a ‘certain place’, and as the sun had already set, decided to stay there for the night.
 According to one source, this place was the site of the “future Temple Mount in Jerusalem, which was also the site of the binding of his father, Isaac.”
 Jacob then took a rock from the place to use as pillow, and fell asleep.
 It was while he was sleeping that Jacob had his dream about the ladder that connected heaven to earth.
 Jacob’s dream has been described as such:

 And he dreamed, and behold a ladder set up on the earth, and the top of it reached to heaven: and behold the angels of God ascending and descending on it.

 God, who was standing at the top of the ladder, then spoke to Jacob: